simpixelated/simpixelated.com/src/posts/the-autumn-greenway/index.md

 #### To provide more green-space in the urban core

 In addition to providing a path for active transportation, this extension would also provide a safe and calming place for people to walk their dog, exercise, and enjoy green-space.
 The cross-country teams at Carmel Clay Schools already use The Monon Trail for training as ["an alternative to busy streets and narrow sidewalks"](https://carmelmonthlymagazine.com/celebrating-two-decades-of-the-monon-greenway/).
-The Autumn Greenway will provide another (much needed) linear park with central Carmel.
+The Autumn Greenway will provide another (much needed) linear park within central Carmel.

 #### To help achieve the city’s climate goals